 If done correctly, the appeal to purchase a property that has a value-add opportunity is the ability to get creative and think outside of the box.
-Brainstorming ways to increase the NOI from when the property is purchased is the main goal.
+Brainstorming ways to increase the value from when the property is purchased is the main goal.

 There are many ways in which investors can do this, from making structural and cosmetic changes to updating the existing leases.

-Below we will explore some of the potential ways in which value can be added to these investment properties enabling for an increased return.
+Below we will explore some of the potential ways in which value can be added to these investment properties enabling an increased return.

 12 Ways To Add Value to Commercial Real Estate

 1. Reconfigure Space.
 Adding more space or dividing up space can go a long way in increasing commercial property value.
 Adding space such as parking or storage can easily increase value as both are always in high demand.
 Finishing unfinished spaces or building additions could also be a way to achieve this.

 2. Outside “Facelift.”
 Clean up the outside of the property.
 Remove all trash, and paint the outside brick or siding, or replace it altogether.
 Sprucing up the outside of the property is a quick and relatively easy way to make a small(er) change look and feel like a drastic improvement.

 3. Update & Modernize.
 The property building itself should be up-to-date and comparable to surrounding buildings in quality, and representative of the area’s aesthetic and style.
 It is also important to update the HVAC system to energy-efficient standards.
 Updating water heaters and lights will also add value.

 Here are more reasons to modernize a commercial building.